Healthy Aging Control Study (H-12081)

 What is involved for individuals who wish to participate?

-Subjects participating in the control project will be asked to make annual clinic visits at Baylor College of Medicine's Department of Neurology, located on the 18th floor of Smith Tower at 6550 Fannin (parking garage entrance at Main and University).
+Subjects participating in the control project will be asked to make annual clinic visits at Baylor College of Medicine’s Alzheimer’s Disease and Memory Disorders Center, located on the 9th floor of the McNair Building, 7200 Cambridge St, Houston, TX 77030.
 At the initial visit, a consent form explaining the study will be presented.
 Eligible subjects will be asked questions about their medical history and current medications, and then will be asked to complete a series of neuropsychological tests.
 These tests will include tasks of verbal and visual memory, attention and concentration, visual-spatial perception, language functioning, and manual dexterity.
 Subjects will also be given a brief physical exam (including vital signs) and neurological assessment.
 The clinic visit will take about three and half hours.
 Once enrolled in the study, each subject will be asked to return on a yearly basis, at which time all neurological and neuropsychological measures will be repeated.